- Oops!Something went wrong.Please try again later.

-Ahead of season two's release last December, the cast began shooting last February.
+Ahead of season two's release in December 2019, the cast began shooting last February.

 The Twitter account See What’s Next posted photos on Twitter of the first season two table read ahead of filming.
-However, production has since been put on hold due to the Coroanvirus pandemic.
+However, production has since been put on hold due to the Coronavirus pandemic.

 Days after Halloween, Netflix confirmed that ‘You’ season three was back in production.